cuijiyao01/docker-k8s-training/sample-app/exercise_04_reviews_as_helm_chart.md

 ## The helm chart

-We provide an almost complete helm chart for the reviews-service: **bulletinboard-reviews-chart.tar.gz**.
+We provide an almost complete helm chart for the reviews-service: **bulletinboard-reviews-chart.gtz**.
 The chart is rather similar to the setup of the bulletinboard-ads but can't be deployed right away.
 Some parameters are required: